A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 Disadvantages of an initial public offering

-Preparing for an IPO requires the highest level of organisation and preparedness for full transparency.
+Preparing for an IPO requires the highest level of organization and preparedness for full transparency.
 Using a streamlined workflow like Ansarada Deals™ helps to reduce the workload and provides complete oversight and control of the intensive due diligence process.

 7. Liquidation